NamanAulakh/react-native-expo-starter-kit/README.md

 * `lodash`: to help code in js.
 * `husky`: to ensure that only error free code is pushed to git.
 * `remote-redux-devtools`: to help visualize global redux store and actions.

+Steps to run the project:
+* `yarn install && npm run ios`